Share this article

 Furthermore, the time to exploitation and widespread attacks is reducing, putting even more time pressure on security teams.
 Remediation is a long process and not always very easy to automate, so we need to reduce the burden of the assessment phase.

-The challenges comes from having scanning windows in order to minimize business impact, from the time it takes to scan.
-Then prioritization, risk analysis and remediation can take place, but we need accurate results sooner and faster.
+The challenges come from having scanning windows in order to minimize business impact, from the time it takes to scan.
+Then prioritization, risk analysis, and remediation can take place, but we need accurate results sooner and faster.

-2. Approaches to reduce impact of vulnerability scanning
+2. Approaches to reduce the impact of vulnerability scanning

 Being a mature market, vulnerability management vendors have come out with solutions to minimize the impact of scanners:

 - Advanced scan scheduling.
 It is possible today to granularly define scanning periods with non-contiguous time windows without starting over.
 Moreover, we can parameter the aggressiveness of the scanners.

 - ScanLess scanning.
 In order to have continuous vulnerability assessment without having to actually scan, we keep a fingerprint of each system, so that when a new vulnerability comes in, we can check against the fingerprinting.
 It is like having a CMDB without having to build and maintain it.